 Career Opportunities

-Job opportunities for geoscientists are increasing, with an expected growth between 2012 and 2022 of 16 percent.
-In 2012, median pay in the field was $90,890.
+Job opportunities for geoscientists are increasing, with an expected growth between 2021 and 2031 of 15 percent.
+Possible career paths include industry, environmental consulting, teaching, government, or nonprofits.

 Internships

-In recent years, UMW geology and other environmental sciences majors have served internships with the City of Fredericksburg, the Army Corps of Engineers, the Virginia Department of Game and Inland Fisheries, Friends of the Rappahannock, Marstel-Day LLC, the Chesapeake Climate Action Network, Greenpeace, the U.S. Environmental Protection Agency, the U.S. Department of Agriculture, and more.
+In recent years, UMW geology and other environmental sciences majors have participated in internships with the City of Fredericksburg, the Army Corps of Engineers, the Virginia Department of Game and Inland Fisheries, Friends of the Rappahannock, Marstel-Day LLC, the Chesapeake Climate Action Network, Greenpeace, the U.S. Environmental Protection Agency, the U.S. Department of Agriculture, and more.

 Students with a 3.0 overall grade-point average and a 3.25 average in geology courses may pursue honors in geology or environmental geology by completing an independent research project and writing and defending a thesis.